brocaar/chirpstack-docs/docs/project/guides/troubleshooting/application-server.md

 * If [ChirpStack Application Server](../../../application-server/index.md) receives data from [ChirpStack Network Server](../../../network-server/index.md)
 * If the application payload is decrypted correctly
-* If the application payload is succesfully published over MQTT
+* If the application payload is successfully published over MQTT
 * If the web-interface is able to connect to the WebSocket API

 ## ChirpStack Application Server receives data?